rishabmps/Revenue-Game/README.md

 - Update google/twitter/facebook OAuth `clientID/consumerKey` and `clientSecret/consumerSecret` to the one associated with your account in `config/properties.js`.
 - Do not use mine.
-- Update IP address in database url inside `config/properties.js` Or update it where your mongodb is hosted.
+- Update IP address in database url inside `config/properties.js` Or update url to where your mongodb is hosted.

 ## To run the project